KudoSun/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms
-Open source Community for Data Structures and Algorithms
+Open source Community for Data Structures and Algorithms, Everyone is welcomed to come and contibute